aimxhaisse/kool/README.md

-# Kool
+# Koolz

-Cool tools to play around with Linux kernels.
+Tools to play around with Linux kernels.

 ## konfz